Case Study:

 The Solution:

-To address the usability and engagement issues, I redesigned the static, text-heavy Watershed page into an interactive, visually driven learning experience.
+To address the usability and engagement issues, I redesigned the static, content-thin page into an interactive, visually driven learning experience.
 At the core of my redesign is a custom-built interactive map featuring the nine largest tributaries flowing into the Chesapeake Bay.
 I developed the map with three selectable layers—light, dark, and topographic—along with the ability to toggle river visibility on and off.
 I also implemented tooltips that appear when hovering over rivers or watershed boundaries, providing instant identification without interrupting exploration.

 I replaced the two-column layout with a clean, centered single-column design to improve readability, and introduced modular content blocks to reduce long scrolling and make navigation easier.
 I integrated key geological content, previously siloed on another page, directly into the watershed narrative to provide richer context and a more cohesive learning experience.
 These updates emphasize clarity, interactivity, and responsiveness, directly meeting user expectations and significantly enhancing the page’s educational value.